HPCE/hpce-2018-cw2/readme.md

 more than once a day), both by intention (to avoid dependency on a perceived "deadline") and necessity (I have to kick it off manually).

+_Note: there were some problems with [my definition of test number 39](https://github.com/HPCE/hpce-2016-cw2/issues/37), so it was passing when I expected things to pass, but not failing when I expected them to fail.
+For the final run I'll take that test out.
+Thanks to @Filippo555 and @jeremych1000 for the discussion._

 The process I'll follow is:

 - Clone from your "master" branch